AadarshDevi/FloatDataVisualizer/Download.md

 Settings FilePath: `FloatDataRecorder_2_0\FloatDataRecorder_2_0\app\classes\com\alphagen\studio\float_data_recorder_2\settings.txt`

 ### Variables and Values

+These values of the variables can be changed to suit each float.

 <dl><dt>commPort</dt>
   <dd>The Serial Comm Port that has the Electronic Float Data Reciever connected to.
     <br>Default value: COM3</dd>